kpaede/Verovio-Music-Renderer/README.md

 Q: I don't hear anything on iOS.
 A: Make sure Silence Mode is not turned on; otherwise you won't hear anything, even with full volume.

+## Disclaimer

+I vibecode my plugins—and the scope of this work exceeds my programming skills.
+Because of this, there is always a residual risk when using them.
+I do this primarily to bridge certain gaps in my own workflow.
+Should these plugins ever become obsolete because a professional developer used them as inspiration to code something truly solid and sophisticated, I would be absolutely thrilled.